-Main Square is a multi-storey 770-space car park situated in the heart of Camberley Town Centre, serving the councilowned Square Shopping Centre.
+Main Square is a multi-storey 770-space car park situated in the heart of Camberley Town Centre, serving the council-owned Square Shopping Centre.
 This facility, approximately 50 years old, underwent a refurbishment project in 2018 to reinstate some surface areas and line markings.
 However, the car park is in need of reinvestment to ensure the asset's future and keep it as a preferred parking destination for customers to move easily into the main shopping centre, the Square.
 Our assessment of the facility revealed several pressing issues, including the general poor condition, the need for a thorough cleaning, addressing graffiti, repairing damage, and upgrading critical systems such as CCTV, Fire Safety, and Access Control (ANPR) to enhance security.
-To promote a safe environment, we recommend working towards acheiving a Safer Parking Scheme accreditation. improvement plan.
+To promote a safe environment, we aim to working towards achieving a Safer Parking Scheme accreditation. improvement plan.

-Knoll Road, Camberley, boasts a 606-space multi-storey parking facility, making it the second of its kind within the Camberley Town Centre, owned by SHBC.
+Knoll Road, Camberley, is a 606-space multi-storey parking facility, making it the second of its kind within the Camberley Town Centre, owned by SHBC.
 Distinguished from Main Square, this facility also offers parking bays outside and is located adjacent to a 10-space library parking facility, owned by Surrey County Council.
-Operating from 6.30am to 8pm, with extended hours during theatre nights, Knoll Road is not a 24hour operation.
+Knoll Road is not open 24-hours a day, operating from 6.30am to 8pm, with extended hours during theatre nights.
 Our review indicates that despite being relatively new compared to Main Square, it grapples with issues like graffiti, criminal damage, and antisocial behaviour, necessitating frequent repairs.
 Moreover, the facility suffers from outdated fire safety, access control (ANPR), and CCTV systems.

-Condition Reports - Pay on Foot (POF)
+Condition Reports - Other Borough Pay on Foot (POF) car parks

 For our pay-on-foot facilities the only available means of payment for parking are through a parking app (currently Ringo) or cash.
-The absence of card payment facilities necessitates paying for cash collection & handling, incurring additional cost.
+The absence of card payment facilities necessitates the Council paying for cash collection & handling, which adds significantly to the already high costs involved incurring in managing the car parks.